 Pupils are regularly reminded of the rules regarding internet use, sanctions are explained and used consistently when necessary

-Children are taught to use the web safely
+Children are taught to use the web safely.
+We take part in the National Internet Safety Day.

 Children are not allowed use of mobile phones in school